ElMassimo/capybara-compose/docs/api/index.md

 ### **sibling**
-Finds an Element based on the given arguments that is also a sibling of the element called on.
+Finds an element in the [current context] based on the given arguments that is also a sibling of the element called on.

 - **Arguments**: `(*args, **options, &optional_filter_block)`